Blackboard Tests and Surveys

 Creating a test automatically generates a column in the Grade Book where results will appear, allowing instructors to evaluate student progress and provide individual feedback.
 Survey results also appear in the Grade Book, but instructors will only be able to see which students have completed the survey and the aggregated results.
 To protect respondents' anonymity, survey responses cannot be retroactively associated with the student who provided them.

 - Using the Test and Survey Canvas (written instructions)

 Question Types and Metadata

 Blackboard offers 17 different types of questions, providing instructors a broad range of ways to assess students' skills in a variety of subjects.
 Questions may be created from scratch or imported individually from another test, survey, or question pool, and can be presented in a fixed or randomized order.

 Tests can include open-ended questions, such as Fill in the Blank, Short Answer, and Essay, as well as fixed answer questions, such as Matching, Multiple Choice, and True/False.
-There are also options that support mathematical equations and problem sets, marking locations on images, ordering items, expressing opinions with Likert scales, and uploading files.
+There are also options that support mathematical equations and problem sets, marking locations on images, ordering items, expressing opinions with Likert scales, and file response.

 As questions are created, metadata tags can be added to help identify or organize questions for future use.
 Available tag options include user-defined categories, topics, difficulty levels, and keywords.

 Instructors should be aware that short answer, essay, and file response questions require manual grading.
 Other question types, including fill in the blank and problem sets, can be auto-graded, but may require instructor review for accuracy.

 Instructors should also be aware that there are important distinctions between the multiple answer and multiple choice question types and between the short answer and fill in the blank question types.
 A quick review of Blackboard's question descriptions may be helpful for avoiding confusion.

 - Reusing Questions (written instructions)